The Balkans by Private Train

 We will regroup in the evening for a celebratory farewell dinner.

-Overnight: The Marriott, Budapest (B, D)
+Overnight: Clark Hotel, Budapest (B, D)

 What's included